 Crack that Lid

 Can't say I'm sure why this makes such a difference, but if you crack the lid a bit to let the steam out right after you add your kernels, it works better.

 For this recipe, I wanted to make a healthy, sweet, kettle corn like popcorn.
 Oddly enough, I found my answer in a protein powder.

 Bobs' Red Mill sent me their Chocolate and Vanilla Protein Powders to try and I was very pleased with the ingredient list on the back of the package.
 My sister Cami swears this is the best protein powder you will ever use (she's tried many), but since I specialize in Instant Pot-ery, I'm using it to make you a yummy snack.

-A couple tablespoons sprinkled on fresh hot popcorn turns it into a salty-sweet snack that is so addicting, I had to make it when my kid’s friends were over so I didn’t polish off 4 batches of it.
+A couple of tablespoons sprinkled on fresh hot popcorn turns it into a salty-sweet snack that is so addicting, I had to make it when my kid's friends were over so I didn't polish off 4 batches of it.

 FYI: My kids and their friends went crazy over it!
 One even said, “Usually we just eat healthy snacks here.
 This one is awesome!”
 Yep, I'm that mom.
 Little did she know that her bowl of popcorn was also rocking the healthy train.

 Bonus: Bob's Red Mill Protein Powder will not only give your popcorn a protein boost, but extra fiber, probiotics, and iron as well.
 It's also vegan, gluten, soy, and dairy free and sweetened with monk fruit.
 Now that's a serious bowl of popcorn.

 There are many, many more ways to flavor up a batch of Instant Pot Popcorn.
 Here's an awesome list of 50 unique flavors of popcorn.
 I've got at least 10 of these on a list to try (salt and vinegar!
 Buffalo!).